Legobas/rfxcom2mqtt/README.md

 RFXCOM to MQTT bridge for RFXtrx433 devices

 All received RFXCOM events are published to the rfxcom2mqtt/devices/\<id\> Topic.
-It is up to the MQTT receiver to filter these messages or to create a register mechanism.
+It is up to the MQTT receiver to filter these messages or to create a register/learning/pairing mechanism.

 ## Todo